benoitries/code-nl2-messir-without-orchestration/docs/workflow_summary.md

 -   **Outputs**:
     -   `output-response.json`: The raw structured response from the AI model.
+    -   Metrics visibility: the end-of-run OVERALL SUMMARY includes an “Auditor metrics (positive = compliant)” section when both the initial and final auditor outputs are present in the run directory.
+It reports TP, FP, TN, FN and derived metrics (Precision, Recall, Specificity, Accuracy, F1).
+If only one auditor output is available, a compact audit summary (verdict, non-compliant count, coverage) is shown.
     -   `output-reasoning.md`: The chain-of-thought reasoning from the agent.
     -   `output-data.json`: Contains structured data for various stages (e.g., AST, scenarios, audit results).
     -   `diagram.puml`: The final, LUCIM-compliant PlantUML diagram.